mooredan/unifuzz/README.md

 Compiling
 ================================
-This has only been tested on a macOS system (MacBook Pro (15-inch, Early 2011) running macOS Sierra Version 10.12.6)
+This has been tested on a macOS system (MacBook Pro (15-inch, Early 2011) running macOS Sierra Version 10.12.6) and a Linux system (System76 Oryx Pro running Pop!_OS 22.04 LTS).

-Also installed on the system is MacPorts (including Apple's Xcode Developer Tools), sqlite3 3.20.1 (from MacPorts)
+Also installed on the macOS system is MacPorts (including Apple's Xcode Developer Tools), sqlite3 3.20.1 (from MacPorts)

 Having the source for Wine is not necessary (but may be necessary in the future).